Evulpes/Remap-Memory-Region/README.md

     NativeError("NtCreateSection");
 ```
 ### 5A.
 Code Atlantis
 Now, this section isn't in the repository, so PAY ATTENTION.
-Because we're downgrading rights, we'll need to map a view of the section to in our process, and then write the copied data to it.
+Because we're downgrading rights, we'll need to map a view of the section to in our process using [NtMapViewOfSection](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-zwmapviewofsection), and then write the previously copied data to it.

 ```csharp
             IntPtr viewAddr = IntPtr.Zero;